reactivemanifesto/reactivemanifesto/README.md

 The beauty of this model is that it is purely event-driven, based upon reactive components and asynchronous events and therefore *location transparent*.
 In practice this means that it works in a distributed environment with the same semantics as in a local context.

-## Interactive
+## Responsive

-### Why it is Important
+### Why is is Important

-Interactive applications are real-time, engaging, rich and collaborative.
-Businesses create an open and ongoing dialog with their customers by welcoming them through interactive experiences.
+Responsive applications are real-time, engaging, rich and collaborative.
+Businesses create an open and ongoing dialog with their customers by welcoming them through *responsive* interactive experiences.
 This makes them more efficient, creates a feel of being connected and equipped to solve problems and accomplish tasks.
 One example is Google Docs which enables users to edit documents collaboratively, in real-time — allowing them to see each other’s edits and comments live, as they are made.

-Users are empowered when they can interact with data that is transformed into meaningful information in real-time.
-Interactive applications make collaboration on this information inherent in every interface so people communicate more effectively and more often; this is deepened further by increasing the feedback granularity from traditional whole-page behavior down to a per-item level, e.g. in a single-page email web-client.
-Instantaneous social interactions over large distances are radically transforming how people engage with information and with each other.
-For instance, GitHub is revolutionizing developer collaboration through “Social Coding” with an interactive browser-based application and of course Twitter has profoundly changed the way news are spread.

-Build upon an event-driven foundation, reactive applications are well equipped to be interactive.
-Scalability is necessary to retain this property when the application becomes popular, and resilience ensures that its users will continually enjoy its function.
+Applications that respond to events need to do so in a timely manner.
+If an application does not respond within an applicable time constraint then it is effectively unavailable and therefore cannot be considered *resilient*.

+Inability to meet a hard real-time system constraint is a total system failure for some applications such weapons or medical control systems.
+Not all applications have such strict requirements.
+Many applications see a rapidly decreasing utility as they deviate from response constraints.
+Prime examples of such applications are financial trading and risk analysis systems that can lose the current deal without a timely response.

+More mainstream applications, such retail browsing & purchasing, show a measured decline in utility as response time increases.
+Users interact more with *responsive* applications, resulting in greater volumes of purchasing.

+The latency requirement from event stimulus to response action must be honoured for a reactive application even in the presence of failure to appear resilient.

-### Key Building Blocks
+### key Building Blocks

-Reactive applications use observable models, event streams and stateful clients.
+Reactive applications use observable models, event streams, and stateful clients.

-Observable models enable other components to receive events when state changes.
+Observable models enable other systems to receive events when state changes.
 This can provide a real-time connection between users and systems.
-For example, when multiple users work concurrently on the same dataset, changes can be reactively synchronized bi-directionally between them.
+For example, when multiple users work concurrently on the same model, changes can be reactively synchronized bi-directionally between them, thus appearing as if the model is shared without the constraints of locking.

 Event streams form the basic abstraction on which this connection is built.
-Keeping them reactive means avoiding blocking and instead allowing asynchronous and non-blocking transformations.
-For example a stream of real-time data could be passed through a live projection that produces a new stream of analyzed data.
+Keeping them reactive means avoiding blocking and instead allowing asynchronous and non-blocking transformations over full duplex communication mechanisms.

+Reactive applications embrace the order of algorithms employing design patterns and tests to ensure a response event is returned in O(1) or at least O(log n) time regardless of load.

+Reactive applications employ a number of strategies to keep response latency consistent regardless of load profile:
+- Under burst traffic conditions reactive applications amortise the cost of expensive operations, such as IO and concurrent data exchange, by Smart Batching to keep latency consistent.
+- Queues are bounded with appropriate back pressure applied by respecting Little’s Law.
+- Failures are isolated with alternate processing strategies readily available.
+- Systems are monitored with appropriate capacity planning in place.

-Most reactive applications have rich web and mobile clients which create an engaging user experience.
+Many reactive applications have rich web and mobile clients which create an engaging user experience.
 These applications execute logic and store state on the client-side in which observable models provide a mechanism to update user interfaces in real-time when data changes.
-Technologies like WebSockets or Server-Sent Events enable user interfaces to be connected directly with event streams so the event-driven system extends all the way from the back-end to the client.
+Technologies like WebSockets or Server-Sent Events enable user interfaces to be connected directly with pushed event streams so the event-driven system extends all the way from the back-end to the client.
 This allows reactive applications to push events to browser and mobile applications in a scalable and resilient way by using asynchronous and non-blocking data transfer.

-With this in mind it becomes apparent how the four qualities *event-driven*, *scalable*, *resilient* and *interactive* are interconnected to form a cohesive whole:
+With this in mind it becomes apparent how the four qualities *event-driven*, *scalable*, *resilient* and *responsive* are interconnected to form a cohesive whole:

 ![fig 4.
 The Reactive Traits](images/full-reactive.png)

 ## Conclusion

 Reactive applications represent a balanced approach to addressing a wide range of contemporary challenges in software development.
 Building on an *event-driven*, message-based foundation, they provide the tools needed to ensure *scalability* and *resilience*.
-On top of this they support rich, real-time user *interactions*.
+On top of this they support rich, *responsive* user interactions.
 We expect that a rapidly increasing number of systems will follow this blueprint in the years ahead.

 [Sign the manifesto](http://www.reactivemanifesto.org/)